 Roadside emergency kit

 If you are in an unfamiliar area, especially in the country, you never know how long it will take for help to arrive.
 Having a roadside emergency kit will ease some of your stress.
 Most come with safety flares, jumper cables, a tow rope, heavy duty gloves, rain ponchos, and first aid kit.
 This is especially important in remote areas.
 Remember you might not have cell service or Internet.
 You may have to rely on the kindness of strangers.
 At least you will be prepared.
-I tried to include a wide price range of kits to fit every budget, all with a minimum of a 4 star customer rating.
+You can order an emergency road side kit from Amazon or put one together yourself if you already have some of the items.

 First aid kit